 For articles in magazines, journals, and newspapers, use the Library's article databases.
 Choose the database(s) you need based on your topic.
 Some databases cover a variety of subject areas, while others are more specialized.
 For example:

 If you don't know which database to use, look under the Indexes and Databases by Subject links for suggested databases in your topic area.
 For a complete list of the Library's article databases, see the Alphabetical List of Indexes and Databases.

-In either case, look in the View It section next to see if there is a link to the online article.
-If it is not online, scroll down to the Get It section to see if the article is physically in one of the UWW libraries.
-If it is not available either way, you may order the article by clicking on the We Can Get it for You (Document Delivery/ILLiad) link which will appear in the Get It area.
+In the View It section you will see a link to the online article.
+If there is no View It section look for the Get It section to see if the article is physically in one of the UWW libraries or you have to borrow it.
+To borrow it from beyond our libraries, click on the We Can Get it for You (Document Delivery/ILLiad) link in that section.

-If you are not in a database or Research@UWW, use the Journal Search (also on the libraries' homepage) to determine whether and where the Library has a particular periodical (journal, magazine, newspaper, etc.), then search the periodical for the desired article.
+If you are not in a database or Research@UWW, use the Journals Search (also on the libraries' homepage) to determine whether and where the Library has a particular periodical (journal, magazine, newspaper, etc.).
+If we do, click on the link provided to the periodical and then search the periodical for it.